felho/agentic-drop-zones/ai_docs/ai_docs.md

 ```

 ### MCP Server File Format
 MCP server files can be in JSON or YAML format.
-The ClaudeCodeOptions class handles loading these files automatically:
+The ClaudeAgentOptions class handles loading these files automatically:

 ```json
 {